blog-url

 • Jaundice - Few studies have shown that there is 4.36% risk of jaundice or yellowing of eyes and skin in babies who had delayed cord clamping.3 Higher levels of bilirubin was reported in those babies which can cause permanent damage to the brain known as kernicterus causing cerebral palsy (inability to move and maintain balance and posture) or hearing loss.
 On the contrary, only 2.74% risk of jaundice was reported in babies with early cord clamping.3

-Thus, it is crucial to understand and follow the guidelines and recommendations for delayed cord clamping to ensure safe practice.
+Thus, it is crucial to understand and follow the guidelines and recommendations for delayed umbilical cord clamping to ensure safe practice.
 Let's learn about them in the following section.

 Delayed Cord Clamping Guidelines And Recommendations

-The World Health Organization (WHO) recommends following these guidelines for delayed cord clamping when reviving an unconscious or seemingly lifeless newborn.
+The World Health Organization (WHO) recommends following these guidelines for delayed umbilical cord clamping when reviving an unconscious or seemingly lifeless newborn.

 • For newborns who do not require positive-pressure ventilation, it is recommended to delay cord clamping for at least one minute after birth.4